horse eating from hedge

 How much should I feed my horse?

 Hedgerow plants for horses should be considered as a supplement to the forage ration and so should be fed in relatively small quantities e.g. a handful of each or less than 500g combined for a horse.
 This recommendation is to avoid sudden dietary change which increases the risk of digestive disturbance and to reduce significant fluctuation in nutritional intake.
 These materials will vary in nutritional value throughout the year and are being fed fresh whereas forages are conserved for use in winter and so are more stable in the levels of nutrients they are contributing to the ration.
 Mixing the hedgerow items through the usual forage encourages the horse to “forage” or sort through the different materials looking for those that are tastiest.
 This can extend eating time which is particularly useful for those on limited rations.
+Read more about How much should I feed my horse?

 Will hedgerow items make a nutritional contribution to my horse’s diet?

-*Analysis reported on a dry matter basis
+*Analysis reported on an as fed basis

 Can hedgerow haynets be given to laminitis prone horses?